 Editor’s Note: This article has been updated for 2019.

 Comparing the Top Student Loan Lenders

 While many banks and credit unions offer student loans, not all offer the same incentives.
 Here are some of the biggest heavy hitters in the student loan world.

-LendKey is an online market that lets you compare private student loans with rates as low as 4.68% variable APR and student loan refinancing with variable APRs as low as 2.57%.
+LendKey is an online market that lets you compare student loan refinancing with variable APRs as low as 2.44%.
 Loans are all funded by their network of hundreds of not-for-profit credit unions and community banks.
 You complete the process without ever leaving LendKey.
 You can find out if you’re eligible in as little as 15 minutes, and you can use LendKey’s easy online application to get started.

 Earnest is another online company that offers refinancing options if you already have student loans to refinance.
 For their most current variable and fixed rates visit Earnest.

 SoFi offers loan refinancing options and parent loans.
 It’s one of a handful of lenders in business that can refinance and consolidate both federal and private loans.

 Credible is another comparison site that allows you to see fees and rates from a variety of lenders.
 You can also compare refinancing options and search for private student loans.